dbenamy/sys-arch/README.md

   - app
 - name: app
   connectsTo:
+  # connections always refer to services, even if there's a group with the same name
   - postgres
   - redis

-# for single-service groups it might make sense to name the group after the service
 postgres:
 - name: postgres
   # you can add an optional description